What Does It Cost to Run a Toaster Oven in California?

 Monthly difference

-At the statewide average residential rate, running a toaster oven in California costs more per month by $1.53 than the same usage pattern priced at the current U.S. average electricity rate.
+At the state average rate, a toaster oven in California costs $1.79 more a month than it would at the U.S. average rate.

 How much electricity does a toaster oven use?

 Toaster ovens use high wattage during use but typically run for short periods.
 More efficient than full-size ovens for small meals.
-In California, that energy is priced using the statewide residential average of 31.14 ¢/kWh, with a national benchmark of 17.57 ¢/kWh for comparison.
+California prices that energy at 35.25 ¢/kWh, against a 19.32 ¢/kWh national average.

 Toaster Oven operating cost estimate in California